-A New York-based research study showed that the long term results (3 months) for treatment of acne scars using picosecond laser are similar to a series of fractional ablative laser treatmetns.
+A New York-based research study showed that the long term results (3 months) for treatment of acne scars using picosecond laser are similar to a series of fractional ablative laser treatments.

-In fact, the new Picosecond laser can target multiple depths to achieve even more favorable results for skin-resurfacing (acne scars).
+In fact, the new Picosecond laser can target multiple depths to achieve even more favourable results for skin-resurfacing (acne scars).

 Acne scar and wrinkle treatments require stronger settings and typically cause a small amount of skin redness which can last for approximately 1 - 3 days.

 How much does a session of Pico lasers cost in Singapore?

 As the latest technological advancement in Aesthetic Medicine, such technology often comes at a high cost.

 Depending on your problem areas, treatment prices can range from low hundreds ($250/session) to $1,000.
 Usually, three to six sessions are suggested.

 The price difference is due to the complexity of the medical issue, extensive laser treatment as well as doctor’s procedural time.